Joseph Abruzzo: Florida House of Representatives

-In 2005, State Representative Anne M. Gannon announced that she would run for the Florida Senate rather than seek re-election in 2006.
+In 2005, State Representative Anne Gannon announced that she would run for the Florida Senate rather than seek re-election in 2006.
 Abruzzo ran to succeed her in the 86th District, which included Boca Raton, Boynton Beach, and Delray Beach in eastern Palm Beach County.
 However, when Gannon suspended her Senate campaign to instead seek re-election, Abruzzo switched races, instead opting to challenge Republican Palm Beach County Commissioner Mary McCarty.
 However, when Gannon again announced that she would not seek re-election to run for Palm Beach County tax collector, Abruzzo dropped out of the race against McCarty to run to succeed Gannon, noting, "I have been interested in serving in the legislature from day one."
 Abruzzo faced Maria Sachs, Mark Alan Siegel, and Harriet Lerman in the Democratic primary, and despite a close campaign, ultimately lost to Sachs, receiving 26% of the vote to her 34%.

 State Representative Shelley Vana opted against seeking re-election in 2008 to instead run for the Palm Beach County Commission.
 Abruzzo ran to succeed her in the 85th District, which included Lake Worth and Wellington.
 He won the Democratic primary unopposed, and faced Howard Coates, an attorney and the Republican nominee, in the general election.
 Abruzzo ended up defeating Coates handily, winning his first term in the legislature with 57% of the vote to Coates' 43%.

 During his first term in the legislature, Abruzzo worked with State Senator Dave Aronberg to author "Nicole's Law," a piece of legislation requiring "horseback riders 16 and younger to wear a helmet when riding on public roads and rights of way and while taking riding lessons," following the death of a teenage girl in Loxahatchee.
 Following the resignation of Palm Beach County Commissioner Mary McCarty, who had endorsed Abruzzo in 2008, following corruption charges, Abruzzo called for a state legislative review of county government, noting, "The serious and unfortunate events which have occurred have shaken the public's confidence in their county government."